 Sara Fowler – Chairman

 TERMS OF REFERENCE FOR THE REMUNERATION & NOMINATION COMMITTEE

 The Board of Directors (the Board) of Mpac Group plc (the Company) has resolved to establish a committee of the Board to be known as the Remuneration & Nomination Committee (the Committee).

-1.4.
-Other directors or executives of the Company may be invited by the Committee to attend for all or part of any meeting of the Committee but shall not be involved in any decisions relating to their own remuneration or nomination.
+1.4 Other directors or executives of the Company may be invited by the Committee to attend for all or part of any meeting of the Committee but shall not be involved in any decisions relating to their own nomination or remuneration.